 ii.
 Different Significant Events Happened on Ashura Day

-Many virtuous things have happened on Yawm al-Ashura in Allah’s order that makes this day honorable.
+Many virtuous things have happened on Yawm al-Ashura in Allah’s order that makes this day honourable.
 Some of the notable events of this day are-

-• Nuh (AS) and his followers got a blessed life.
+- Nuh (AS) and his followers had a blessed life.

 iii.
 Prophet ﷺ Gives Importance on the Day of Ashoora